sweetpay/sweetpay-python/README.md

 ## Validation and deserialization

-In order to deserialize the response from the server, the SDK exposes a `validates` decorator, which can be used to turn.
-The SDK already has a couple of validators configured, mainly to convert strings to datetime and date objects.
+In order to deserialize the response from the server, the SDK exposes a `validates` decorator, which can be used to validate JSON returned from the server.
+The SDK comes packaged with some validators configured, mainly to convert strings to datetime and date objects.

 ```python
 from sweetpay import validates